 Students challenged to phase out toxic chemicals using green chemistry

-NYSP2I symposium, "Reagents of Change," takes place Sept.
-20 in Troy, New York
+NYSP2I symposium, "Reagents of Change," will take place Sept.
+20 in Troy, New York.

 Monthly check-in meetings allow the student research teams to collaborate remotely and share findings throughout the summer.